Mohammed-Benotmane/Hackerrank-Solution/README.md

 # Hackerrank-Solution
-In this repo i share the solution of problems in hackerrank
+In this repo i share the solutions of problems in hackerrank